AAdewunmi/Event-Management-System-Java/README.md

     Once all MVP features have been developed.

-### Although the project is a work in progress, here is a screenshot of landing page.
+### Although the project is a work in progress, here is a screenshot of the landing page.

 ![Image description](web/screenshot.jpeg)